oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 This logic was encapsulated as part of the [Ocean Protocol Secret Store Java Client](https://github.com/oceanprotocol/secret-store-client-java), and is abstracted as part of the `encryptDocument` Squid method.
 This method allows to a Publisher to given a resource unique id and a document, to retrieve the document encrypted and store/distribute the keys used to encrypt/decrypt the document in the Secret Store cluster.
+The concept of document to encrypt is totally flexible.
+A document could be one or multiple URL's, access tokens to an external resource, etc.
+Typically in Ocean, during the Asset access phase, what we are encrypting/decrypting is the URL to get access to an Asset that is stored in a cloud provider.
+This could be extended in following phases, allowing to encrypt/decrypt a unique Marketplace/Provider URL that a part of give access to a resource, as a previous phase setup the cloud provider access policies for a specific user/ip address.

 The lower level implementation is represented in the following flow:

 ![Ocean Secret Store Publishing Flow](img/secret-store-flow-publish.png)